daviresio/dart_useful_utils/README.md

 #this funcion is like a lerp and unlerp, but is general.
 Its expect a number and a range for interpolate, after the result is interpolated with a second range
 remap(value, start1, stop1, start2, stop2)

+# expect a min and max number and return a random number between them
+randomInt(min: 2, max: 10) #return a random number between 2 and 10
 ```

 ## String functions